Questions & Answers – Kodaikanal Factory

 How long will it take to complete the soil remediation?

 On June 11, 2018, Hindustan Unilever Limited (HUL) received permission from Tamil Nadu Pollution Control Board (TNPCB) to commence full-scale soil remediation to the remedial standard of 20mg/kg at its former factory site in Kodaikanal.
 Following this, some of the activists approached the National Green Tribunal (NGT) contesting the soil remediation standard of 20 mg/kg.
 The NGT directed the Central Pollution Control Board (CPCB) to obtain an expert opinion on whether the Site-Specific Target Level of 20 mg/kg is the right remediation standard.

-What is the process that will be followed in carrying out this remediation?
+What process will be followed to carry out this remediation?

 Those fractions with mercury content higher than the remediation standard will be heated in vacuum retort and mercury vapour will be condensed into elemental mercury.
 Treated soil meeting the clean-up standard will be backfilled to the excavated area and rehabilitated.
 The soil remediation processes were tested successfully during the trials undertaken from 16th Aug 2017 to 18th Nov 2017.